 - Knead the dough on medium speed for 10 minutes or until the dough forms a ball.
-It will still be sticky and some dough may stick to the bottom.
+It may still be a bit sticky and some dough may stick to the bottom.

 - Scrape out all of the dough into a large greased bowl.
 Let the dough stand, covered, for about 30 minutes, then turn it over once so the top is smooth.
 Lightly oil the top, then cover the dough with an oiled plastic wrap so the wrap is directly touching the surface of the dough.
-Refrigerate for four to 16 hours (I usually let it stand about 12 hours).
+Refrigerate for four to 16 hours (overnight is fine).
 The long proofing time helps the flavor develop.

 - Remove the dough to a floured surface.
 Shape it to some evenness with your hands.
 Then, using a floured rolling pin, roll it into a rectangle about 9 by 10 inches.
 Cover with a light towel.
 Let the dough relax for 10 minutes.

-- Meanwhile, if your doughnut cutter is about three inches, like mine is, cut out 18 five-inch square pieces of parchment paper.
+- Meanwhile, cut out 18 five-inch square pieces of parchment paper a couple of inches wider than the width of your donut cutter.
 Place them on a baking sheet one beside the other, and spray lightly with cooking spray.
 This makes it much easier to transfer the risen doughnuts to the hot oil without deflating them.

 - Then, using a doughnut cutter, cut out doughnuts and doughnut holes.
 Roll up the scraps and cut out more.
 Place each doughnut on a square of parchment paper, and put the doughnut holes on another sheet of parchment paper.
 Each square should accommodate three to four doughnut holes.
 Leave some room between the holes and the doughnuts because they will rise.